2022 Wake Forest Demon Deacons football team

 The 2022 Wake Forest Demon Deacons football team represented Wake Forest University during the 2022 NCAA Division I FBS football season.
 The Demon Deacons played their home games at Truist Field at Wake Forest in Winston–Salem, North Carolina, and competed as members of the Atlantic Coast Conference.
 They were led by head coach Dave Clawson, in his ninth season.

 Schedule

 Wake Forest announced its 2022 football schedule on January 12, 2022.
-The 2022 schedule will consist of seven home games and five away games in the regular season.
-The Demon Deacons will host ACC foes Clemson, Boston College, North Carolina, and Syracuse and will travel to Florida State, Louisville, NC State and Duke.
+The 2022 schedule would consist of seven home games and five away games in the regular season.
+The Demon Deacons would host ACC foes Clemson, Boston College, North Carolina, and Syracuse and would travel to Florida State, Louisville, NC State and Duke.

-The Demon Deacons will host three of their non-conference opponents, VMI from the Division I FCS, Liberty from the FBS Independents and Army, also from the FBS Independents.
-They will visit Vanderbilt from the SEC.
+The Demon Deacons would host three of their non-conference opponents, VMI from the Division I FCS, Liberty from the FBS Independents and Army, also from the FBS Independents.
+They would visit Vanderbilt from the SEC.